Uganda Passport Ranking

-The Ugandan passport currently ranks on the 73rd place according to the Guide visa index.
+The Ugandan passport currently ranks on the 73rd place according to the Guide Passport Ranking Index.
 It provides visa-free access to 67 countries.
 This gives it an overall medium-low mobility score.
 Ugandan passport holders have visa-free access and visas on arrival to countries such as Malaysia, Senegal, Singapore and Barbados.
 Ugandan nationals require a visa to enter about 159 destinations in the world.
 Some of the destinations for which a prior visa is required are the United States, the European Union, the United Kingdom and Japan.

 The Republic of Uganda is a former British colony consisting of 4 regions.
 The nation is situated in East-Central Africa and is bordered by Tanzania, Rwanda, the Democratic Republic of the Congo, South Sudan and Kenya.
 Uganda has a surface area of 241,038 square kilometers.
 This makes it the 33rd largest country in Africa.
 Its climate is generally tropical and semiarid in northeast.
 Its terrain is characterized by a plateau with a rim of mountains around it.

 Uganda has an overall population of over 42.7 million people.
 This makes it the 8th most populated country in Africa.
 The capital of the nation is Kampala, which is also the most populous city with over 1.6 million inhabitants.
 Other major cities are Nansana, Kira and Ssabagabo.
 The largest airport is Entebbe International Airport (EBB) with 1.9 million yearly passengers.
 The airport connects Uganda to a variety of destinations in Africa, Europe and the Middle East.